Bow2ai/php-imageboards/README.md

 Most php imageboard apps are a bloated pile of crap.
 Finally, a repo to solve that problematic reality!
 ---

 Each folder represents a stable dev milestone.
 Keep the code separated to allow quick rollbacks and comparisons.

----
+For early dev sqlite3 is used, our last version will use postgres as it is more secure.

 ## Requirements